arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-me/tutorials/user-manual/content.md

 ### Pressure Sensor

-The Nicla Sense ME counts with a high-accuracy digital pressure sensor (BMP390).
-Its operating range is from 300 to 1250 hPa which makes it perfect for a variety of applications such as:
+The Nicla Sense ME can accurately measure pressure thanks to its digital pressure sensor (BMP390).
+Its operating range is from 300 to 1250 hPa, which makes it perfect for a variety of applications, including:

 - Weather forecast
 - Outdoor navigation